Histology Special Stains: Nervous Tissue (Online CE Course)

 Author: Tanisha N. Neely, HT(ASCP)

-Reviewer: Diana Harrington, BS, HT(ASCP); Carla Shoffeitt, MSM, HT(ASCP)
+Reviewers: Diana Harrington, BS, HT(ASCP) and Carla Shoffeitt, MSM, HT(ASCP)

 This is the final course in the series that will explore special stains used in the clinical histology laboratory.
 Basic nervous tissue staining mechanisms and classification of nervous tissue elements will be discussed.
 The material presented details the chemistry, diagnostic application, and staining protocols for special stains used to demonstrate nervous tissue in samples.